Upsolver

 CDC Data Sources

 Upsolver supports ingesting CDC data from relational databases such as MySQL, MariaDB and PostgreSql.
-Upsolver provides CDC capabilities by running a Debezium Engine under the hood to connect to database journals.
+Upsolver provides CDC capabilities by running a under the hood to connect to database journals.
 The connectors automatically detect and ingest any change.

 Event Format